mpetruska/uk-modulo-purescript/README.md

 ======================

-This is an implementation of the [VocaLink UK Bank account number modulus checking][VocaLink link] 4.00 (and previous version), written in PureScript.
+This is an implementation of the [VocaLink UK Bank account number modulus checking][VocaLink link] 4.30 (and previous versions), written in PureScript.

 [VocaLink link]: https://www.vocalink.com/customer-support/modulus-checking/